Packed-Decimal Format

 Glossary of Terms

 This document will focus on a discussion of a numeric field (or data string) known as "PACKED-DECIMAL" format (also referred to as packed data or a packed numeric field).
-This format is used on an IBM Mainframe and is supported by Micro Focus COBOL running on Windows or UNIX.
+This format is used on an IBM Mainframe System and is supported by Micro Focus COBOL running on a Linux, UNIX or Windows System.

 A packed decimal representation stores two decimal digits in one byte.
-A packed decimal representation stores decimal digits in each "nibble" of a byte.
+A packed decimal representation stores decimal digits in each "nibble" of a byte (a byte is eight bits and a nibble is four bits).
 Each byte has two nibbles, and each nibble is indicated by a hexadecimal digit.
-For example, the value 23 would be stored in two nibbles, using the hexadecimal digits 2 and 3.
+For example, the value 23 would be stored in two nibbles, using the hexadecimal digits 2 and 3 (the bit representation would be 0010 0011).
 The sign indication is dependent on your operating environment.
-On an IBM mainframe, the sign is indicated by the last nibble.
-The C indicates a positive value, and D indicates a negative value.
+On an IBM mainframe, the sign is indicated by the last nibble of the last byte (or high memory address).
+For explicitly signed fields the "C" indicates a positive value and "D" indicates a negative value.
+For unsigned (or implied positive) fields the "F" indicates a positive value.

-When converting this type of field from EBCDIC to ASCII the programmer is presented with a number of confusing options and challenges.
-This document will try to explain the options and help the program avoid the common mistakes that are made during a conversion process.
+When converting records or data structures that contain this type of field from EBCDIC to ASCII the programmer is presented with a number of confusing options and challenges.
+This document will try to explain the options and help the programmer avoid the common mistakes that are made during a conversion process.

 The following table shows the structure of a five digit numeric field using the Packed-Decimal format (i.e. the COBOL syntax would be USAGE IS COMP-3).
 The field contains a value of one-hundred-twenty-three (or 00123).
 Since the packed-decimal format stores a digit in each nibble (2 digits per byte) the actual field size is only three (3) bytes.